equinox-project/equinox-js/docs/docs/core-concepts/decider.md

 matter it tends to really matter.
 Because of this you are asked to supply equinox with a `fold` function instead of an `evolve` function.

 The second divergence from the pattern has to do with Commands.
-We've come to reject the Command pattern entirely.
-Instead of exposing a union type of all possible commands we expose functions.
+We do not treat a command DU as the mandatory center of the design.
+Instead of exposing a union type of all possible commands we generally expose functions.
 This is due to the fact that a single Command DU implies a single return type for all commands.
 There are however cases where you want to return a result in addition to writing down a fact.
 A single Command DU becomes a burden at that point.
 Imagine the case of checking out of a hotel stay.

 ```ts
 type CheckoutResult = { type: "Ok" } | { type: "BalanceOutstanding"; amount: number }